lemachinarbo/tmdb-obsidian/README.md

 ## Step 1: Setup the files

+The first step is to copy the script that will help us fetch movie information and create a note to store our movies:

 - Download the [tmdb.js](https://github.com/lemachinarbo/tmdb-obsidian/blob/4ec73db1fdeebf4e7e05d6439dc598e714b2545f/tmdb.js) and copy it into your vault (e.g. create a  `/scripts` folder and paste it there).
-- Create a new note in your Vault to store the movies (e.g: `Movies to watch`)
+- Create a new note in your Vault to store the movies (e.g: `Movies to watch`, `Watchlist`)

 ## Step 2: Create a macro in QuickAdd

+Now, we need to set up a series of actions—searching for the movie, pulling its information, and pasting the details into our watchlist.
+For this, we can leverage on the Macros feature of QuickAdd.
+Let's create one:

 - Open the QuickAdd plugin settings (Click on the settings icon or `Ctrl` + `,` and then scroll to QuickAdd under Communnity Plugins on the left).
 - Click on `Manage Macros` button.